-As one example, the business of empowering women presents a valuable case for why and how the private sector should intensify its engagement in the economic empowerment of women in developing countries and emerging markets; “Economically empowered women create healthier and more productive societies.
+In a global report titled the “Business of Empowering Women” compiled by McKinsey & Company, the authors present a compelling case about the private sector and why it should intensify its engagement in the economic empowerment of women in developing countries by stating that “Economically empowered women create healthier and more productive societies.
 Gains in health, nutrition, security, and safety help form the basis for improving women’s status in developing countries and emerging markets.
-But their economic empowerment creates a multiplier effect that rapidly benefits not just women themselves but also their entire societies.
-The promise is especially great where the gaps are widest – at the bottom of the pyramid, where we estimate that more than two billion women are living on less than US$8 per day, and many of them on much less than that or in deep poverty.”
+But their economic empowerment creates a multiplier effect that rapidly benefits not just women themselves, but also their entire societies.”

-” I have the privilege of connecting with women in numerous areas of my life.
+I have the privilege of connecting with women in numerous areas of my life.
 Some are friends, some are fellow runners, some are employees, some are colleagues, some are underprivileged and some are clients.
-Each of them have their story to tell and a diverse view about health.
+Each of them has their story to tell and a diverse view of health.

-Our unique intepretations will determine how we approach the application of a healthy lifestyle.
+Our unique interpretations will determine how we approach the application of a healthy lifestyle.
 This understanding of diversity is critical to how we educate and uplift our communities.